ahmet-bora-bakir/OcularStream-Data-Collector/README.md

    Records the full, unaltered JSON output from the eye tracker to ensure no information is lost for subsequent offline analysis.

 2. **Multi-Device Temporal Synchronization**
-   Provides a reliable temporal reference point, enabling accurate alignment of eye-tracking data with timestamps from other biometric sensors, EEG, physiological recordings, or external event markers.
+   Provides a reliable temporal reference point, enabling accurate alignment of eye-tracking data with timestamps from computer's time data.

 ## 📊 Data Structure & Captured Metrics